Oprah’s Weight Loss Company Adds a Prescription Drug Feature - NewsBreak

+You get a pill! . . .
+And you get a pill!

-Oprah Winfrey has long condemned the use of diet pills and gummies as treatments for weight loss, but after a new WeightWatchers ( WW ) deal, the media icon will soon be linked to the expanding prescription drug weight loss market.
+Oprah Winfrey has long condemned the use of diet pills and gummies as treatments for weight loss, but after a new WeightWatchers ( WW ) - Get Free Report deal, the media icon will soon be linked to the expanding prescription drug weight loss market.

 Winfrey is a long-time partner and board member with WW International, signing a deal to purchase 10% of the diet management company in 2015, with an option to buy another 5% of the firm.
 In 2019, Winfrey signed an extension to the original deal that allowed her to buy 4.3% more of WeightWatcher’s stock.